Jennifer Crystal Foley

-Jennifer Amie Crystal Foley (born January 26, 1973) is an American retired actress.
+Jennifer Amie Crystal Foley (born January 26, 1973) is an American actress.
 She is best known for her roles as Christie Parker in Once and Again and Rachel Taub on House.
 She is the daughter of Billy and Janice Crystal.

 Personal life

 She married her college boyfriend, Michael Foley, in September 2000.
 They have two daughters, born in 2003 and 2006.